Operative Techniques in Thoracic and Cardiovascular Surgery: A Comparative Atlas

 Although we repaired the distal end of the main pulmonary artery with an autologous pericardial patch and anastomosed the shunt tube onto this patch in the first six patients, we abandoned this procedure because of intractable bleeding and the high incidence of late obstruction at the anastomotic site.

 The innominate artery was snared proximal to the perfusion site, and the clamp on the arch was removed.
 Cardiopulmonary bypass was resumed for isolated cerebral perfusion through the innominate artery.
-The aortic arch reconstruction was performed by means of Brawn’s modification.
-3
+The aortic arch reconstruction was carried out by means of Brawn’s modification.

 The opening of the aortic arch was extended down into the ascending aorta to the level of the transected end of the main pulmonary artery.
 The proximal main pulmonary artery was directly anastomosed to the transverse arch and the opened-out ascending aorta.